Loading

 1. Place all personal items in your carry-on baggage, including wallets or purses.

-2. Remove all items from your pockets, including metallic items such as keys, coins and mobile phones.
-If you don’t, it may trigger alarms and you will need further screening.
+3. Remove all items from your pockets, such as keys, coins, tissues, pens and mobile phones.
+If you don’t, it may trigger alarms, and you will need further screening.

 Before screening

-1. Tell screening officers if you have any medical devices, aids, implants or if you have other special circumstance that may necessitate assistance.
+1. Tell screening officers if you have any medical devices, aids, implants or if you have other special circumstances.

-2. Show them any supporting letter or documents from your legal medical practitioner and device manufacturer, if you have them.
+2. Show the screening officers any supporting letter or documents from your doctor and device manufacturer, if you have them.
 This helps screening officers to select the most appropriate screening method.

 During screening